 The scheme allocates 500 permits a day and every single permit is released in January each year.
 The 500 permits includes tourists, porters and guides.
 Because the permits are sold on a first come first serve basis, you need to book your permit well in advance because they’re like gold dust!
 A second Government scheme was to insist that every trekker on the Inca Trail must be accompanied by a registered guide.
 Therefore, only authorized tour companies can obtain permits and you’ll need to go through an operator to purchase one.
 We often get asked if you can purchase last minute cancellation permits.
 Sadly, the answer is no as all permits are paired with a individual’s passport number and the Government have strict control policies at Inca Trail check points.

 If you plan on trekking the Inca Trail, we would suggest booking your permit at least 6 months in advance, particularly if you plan on trekking in the high season!
 Tour companies can never guarantee you’ll get a permit, however, the earlier you book, the better chance you have.
 When booking with a tour company, be sure to write down all your details accurately as any error in personal details cannot be changed and you won’t be allowed onto the trail.

 Inca Trail availability can be checked at the Ministry of Culture website www.machupicchu.gob.pe

-Inca Trail availability for 2016 will be released in late January 2016 when permits go on sale.
+Inca Trail availability for each new year is released in mid January when permits go on sale.